 The coverage can be counted at various levels of granularity in terms of the following (Qian Yang et al., 2009):

 Statements or lines of code.
-These are commonly used measure.
+These are commonly used measures.

 Blocks.
-Here a sequence of non-branching instructions is considered as a unit, and we measure how many of them are covered.
+Here a sequence of non-branching instructions is considered as a unit and we measure how many of them are covered.

 Classes, branches, functions.

 Loops.
-Coverage analyses how many loops are executed zero, one or more times.
+Coverage analyses how many loops are executed zero, one, or more times.

 Python Tool

-We look at the popular tool Coverage.py that provides support for measuring code coverage in Python.
-We illustrate its usage using an example.
-Consider the following Python function to find the highest power of a given number which is a factor of a second given number.
+Let’s look at the popular tool Coverage.py, which provides support for measuring code coverage in Python, and illustrate its usage with an example.
+Consider the following Python function to find the highest power of a given number that is a factor of a second given number.

 def powersOfFactor(num, fact):